mwouts/nbpercent/README.md

 ### Cleanup the output folder

 Files that corresponds to outputs that are not anymore in the notebook should be deleted when the notebook is saved (and the folder deleted when the notebook has no outputs).

+## Get in touch!

+If you would like to help with the project and contribute either funding or support, please contact me.
+You will find my email on [my GitHub account](https://github.com/mwouts/).